 Liberalism assumes they desire justice, freedom and human rights as internationally defined.
 Constructivists may say many Iraqis need powerful corrections for their traumatic past: the occupation, the sanctions and the treatment of the Sunnis by Nouri al-Maliki, for example.

 And for a while, the West was getting it right

 Back in 2006, a murderous sectarian conflict raged in Iraq and the American occupation looked ready to founder.
 This was due to a relentless bombing campaign by Islamic State’s predecessor, Al Qaeda in Iraq, which had finally stirred the Shia to battle and ethnic cleansing.
 More than a few folks back then were ready to throw in the towel; the American Democratic Party won big in the congressional elections that year on an antiwar platform.

 Then something odd happening.
 After years of blindly stumbling about the Iraqi cultural and political scene, the Americans got wise by getting pragmatic.

-Rather than trying to treat the Iraqis as they would Europeans or Americans, the US authorities under General David Petraeus started to treat them like Iraqis.
+Rather than trying to treat the Iraqis as they would Europeans or Americans, the American authorities under General David Petraeus started to treat them like Iraqis.

-That may sound Orientalist, but we have really solid data on what Iraqis expect culturally from leadership, whether those leaders are the Ba’athists, the US military or the Shia-controlled parliament.
+That may sound Orientalist, but we have really solid data on what Iraqis expect culturally from leadership, whether those leaders are the Ba’athists, the American military or the Shia-controlled parliament.

 According to the Hofstede Center, Iraqi culture expects strong, remote leadership with decisive rulers who lead without much input from underlings.
 Rather than inclusive leadership with give and take, as Americans are used to (and which they foolishly tried to apply to Iraq), Iraqis expect leaders who keep them from having to make decisions for themselves.
 Iraqis expect their families and tribes to be part of the political equation — in stark contrast to the highly individualistic Americans, who bristle at being lumped into groups.